rodhnin/pythia-sql-clairvoyance/CONTRIBUTING.md

 ## 📜 License

-By contributing to Asterion, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Pythia, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---